 What is a Beneficial Owner?

 A beneficial owner is any individual who directly or indirectly owns 25% or more equity interest in a reporting company.
-For example, if you own 30% of an LLC, you would be subject to the beneficial ownership information reporting rule.
+For example, if you own 30% of a limited liability company (LLC), you would be subject to the beneficial ownership information reporting rule.

-To help businesses identify beneficial owners, FinCEN has compiled a Small Entity Compliance Guide with detailed checklists and examples.
+To help businesses identify beneficial owners accurately, FinCEN has compiled a Small Entity Compliance Guide with detailed checklists and examples.

 However, the Act does make exceptions for specific business entities who already report their ownership information elsewhere, including: